cmoncrief/morph/README.md

 # Morph

 Morph is a lightweight collection of string transformations useful for converting between variable naming styles.
-It can operate on a single string or convert all of an object's keys to the new style.
+In addition to strings, Morph can also take a hash as input and will output a new object with converted keys.

 ## Installation